Skip to main content

 A little bit about the origins of EuPRA

-The European Peace Research Association (EuPRA) was initiated at a meeting in Groningen on 16 December 1988 and the decision to formally constitute it as a regional association of the International Peace Research Association (IPRA) was made at the IPRA General Conference in Groningen on 5 July 1990.
-EuPRA was legally constituted in the Federal Republic of Germany on 1 December 1990.
-The seat of the Association is located in Tampere, Finland.
+The establishment of the European Peace Research Association (EuPRA) occurred during a convening in Groningen on December 16, 1988.
+The decision to recognize EuPRA as a regional subsidiary of the International Peace Research Association (IPRA) transpired during the IPRA General Conference in Groningen on July 5, 1990.
+Official constitution of EuPRA under the legal purview of the Federal Republic of Germany happened on December 1, 1990, with the association's seat set in Tampere, Finland.

-In the 1990s, EuPRA was led by former presidents Hakan Wiberg (Sweden) and Judit Balazs (Hungary), whereas in the new millennium Unto Vesa (Finland) between 2000-2004, Riikka Kuusisto (Finland) between 2004-2008 and Nesrin Kenar (Turkey) between 2008-2012 served as Presidents of EuPRA.
-The former President was Daniela Irrera.
-In 2022, at the EuPRA Conference in Tampere, Ilaria Tucci was elected President by the EuPRA members.
-Karlheinz Koppe (Germany) and Attila Fabian (Hungary) were former secretaries during the last two decades.
+EuPRA's leadership through the 1990s consisted of former presidents Hakan Wiberg from Sweden and Judit Balazs from Hungary.
+In the 21st century, leadership roles were filled by Unto Vesa from Finland (2000-2004), Riikka Kuusisto also from Finland (2004-2008), and Nesrin Kenar from Turkey (2008-2012).
+The presidency was later held by Daniela Irrera, and in 2022, at the EuPRA Conference in Tampere, Ilaria Tucci was elected as President by the association's members.
+Secretarial positions were held by Karlheinz Koppe of Germany and Attila Fabian of Hungary over the last two decades.

 The 12th conference of EuPRA was held in Tampere, Finland, from 1 to 4 June 2022.
 The conference's topic was Empowering Peace: The role of civil society in peacebuilding and conflict transformation.